Diaper dermatitis (diaper rash) is inflammation of the skin in the diaper area. It is a very common condition in babies and toddlers.

 In most cases, diaper dermatitis is a type of contact dermatitis.
 That means the skin is inflamed from contact with certain substances.
 In diaper dermatitis, urine and feces irritate the skin.

-Other less common causes of dermatitis in the diaper area include the following:
+Other less common causes of dermatitis in the diaper area include:

-Proper skin care is also very important in preventing diaper dermatitis.
+Proper skin care is very important to prevent diaper rash.
 This includes:

 The Division of Dermatology at Children's National Health System continues to expand services as more families seek our expertise in the diagnosis and treatment of disorders of the skin, hair and nails.

 Invest in future cures for some of life's most devastating diseases

 Share your birthday with a child.
 Celebrate your life, and give a chance to someone who desperately wants to have as many as you.